amycweng/ECBC-Data-2022/README.md

 - *wordGraph.py* contains the flack backend for the webpage
 - *cleaningFunctions* containes the functions for extracting and cleaning the text and pos tags from EP
 - *static* contains the css, img, and javascript files the webpage uses
-- *database.ipynb* is the notebook that creates *both.db* which is used store al the pos data
+- *database.ipynb* is the notebook that creates *both.db* which is used store all the pos data

 ## shinyapp (Folder)
 - *app.R*: Codes for the entire shiny app, including UI and server